About the LSS

 The LSS also supports a range of student clubs and societies, social functions, and athletic activities to provide the student body with rewarding opportunities to get involved in the UNB Law community.

 All UNB Law students are members of the LSS.
 Each year of study is represented on LSS Council and Faculty Council.
-LSS Council is overseen by the LSS Executive, which is comprised of four student members: the President, Vice President, Treasurer, and First Year Representative.
+LSS Council is overseen by the LSS Executive, which is comprised of four student members: the President, Vice President, Vice President of Finance, and First Year (1L) Executive Representative.

 LSS Council meets on a monthly basis to discuss important issues affecting students.
 Every member of the LSS (all UNB Law students) are welcome to attend these meetings.

 Meetings are presided over by the Chair of the LSS, whose work allows meetings to proceed smoothly.
 The First Year Representative takes minutes of the meeting, keeping a record of the discussion and decisions rendered for current and future law students.

 The LSS collects a $60 Law Student Society Fee from each student at UNB Law in September of each year.
 This fee is put into the general LSS budget, which is then allocated to different groups and organizations throughout the LSS (clubs and societies, for example) who in turn host meetings and events that enrich our UNB Law community.

 Frequently Asked Questions

 The Law Students' Society (LSS) is student government body at UNB Law.
 The purpose of this society is first and foremost to represent the interests of its members- law students.
 This involves a host of activities, including promoting the Faculty of Law within the greater UNB Community and beyond.
 The LSS is also responsible for organizing the social activities at UNB Law, which includes Orientation Week and events such as Law Week and Law Ball.